 Before joining the Federal Government of Nigeria (FGN), Mrs. Ogunbiyi was the first female to be appointed as the General Manager of the Lagos State Electricity Board, which is responsible for public lighting, independent power projects and energy development in Lagos State.
 Under her leadership, five independent power projects were completed to deliver over 55 megawatts of power to Lagos State hospitals, schools, streetlights and the Government secretariat.
 In renewable energy, she completed a 5MW decentralized solar project for 213 schools and clinics in Lagos State.

 Mrs. Ogunbiyi entered public service as the Senior Special Assistant to the Lagos State Governor on Public-Private Partnerships (PPP).
 Prior to her appointment, she was a consultant for the United Kingdom Department for International Development (DfID) on public-private partnerships.

 Mrs. Ogunbiyi maintains a keen interest in mentoring and empowering young people through skills acquisitions.
 She created the Lagos State Energy Academy to build the capacity of young people in renewable energy technology.

-Mrs. Ogunbiyi is one of the Commissioners for the Global Commission to end energy poverty which is an initiative driven by the Massachusetts Institute of Technology (MIT)/ Rockefeller Foundation.
+Mrs. Ogunbiyi is one of the Commissioners for the Global Commission to End Energy Poverty which is an initiative driven by the Massachusetts Institute of Technology (MIT) and The Rockefeller Foundation.